Emjay6229/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-EVEN MORE POINTERS ARRAY AND STRINGS
+MORE POINTERS ARRAY AND STRINGS

 What are pointers and how to use them
 What are arrays and how to use them